maia-sh/trn-pop/README.md

 To reproduce the intermediary data, run the scripts in `R`.

+## Data Visualizations

-In addition, `07_visualize-trn.R` creates UpSet plots for the secondary identifier and abstract trial registration numbers.
+`07_visualize-trn-by-registry.R` creates UpSet plots for the secondary identifier and abstract trial registration numbers.

 ![UpSet plot of registrations in